RETIREMENT PLANNINGHOW DO YOU SEE YOURSELF IN RETIREMENT?

 It’s a question similar to “What do you want to be when you grow up?”
 In essence, retirement is like a new beginning, so the question must be answered.

-More money in the bank means more resources for travel and more time to watch your grandchildren.
-Those who start saving for retirement in their first job can accumulate six- or seven-figure balances with relatively small contributions.
+More money in the bank means more resources to do what you love.
+Those who start saving for retirement as early as their first job can accumulate six- or seven-figure balances with relatively small contributions.

 - Do I think I am saving enough for retirement?

 - Should I be doing more with my investments?
 With my money?

 - How much do I need to save to help my kids with their post-high school education?

 - Will I have a financial legacy to share with my loved ones?